 Q. Who should not take ashwagandha?

 A. Pregnant and breastfeeding women, individuals with auto-immune disorders, should not take it.
-Also, chronically ill patients should take ashwagandha with explicit permission from health care providers to avoid adverse side effects.
+Also, chronically ill patients should take ashwagandha only after consulting health care providers.

 Q. Does ashwagandha work for anxiety?

-A. Reduces cortisol levels promote antioxidants, boosts brain function and adds up to relieve anxiety.
+A. Yes, it reduces cortisol levels, promotes antioxidants, boosts brain function and adds up to relieve anxiety.

 Q. Does ashwagandha cause hair loss?